alex-ball/bathbib/README.md

-# BibTeX and biblatex styles for the University of Bath's Harvard referencing style
+# Programmatic implementations of the University of Bath's Harvard referencing style

+## BibTeX and biblatex styles

 This repository contains two LaTeX implementations of the [Harvard referencing style][bath-harvard] recommended by the University of Bath